• Skip to primary navigation

 Marinade

-• 1/4 cup low sodium soy sauce or tamari if gluten free
+• ¼ cup low sodium soy sauce (recipe) or sub store bought

 • 1 tablespoon miso paste